 Over the years, there have been countless trends that have come and gone in the community of recreational substance abusers.
 During Prohibition in the early-twentieth century, alcohol was the drug of choice for many.
 In the mid-twentieth century, marijuana and hallucinogens, or “psychedelics,” had become increasingly popular, especially among the youth subculture.
 However, more recently there have been national and even global spikes in the abuse prescription opioids like oxycodone, fentanyl, and heroin.

-Although it’s not uncommon for Adderall to be prescribed for certain conditions like narcolepsy, it’s most commonly prescribed for ADHD and has been shown to improve the development and functioning of the brain and even nerve growth in the brain of individuals who suffer from ADHD.
+Although it’s not uncommon for Adderall to be prescribed for certain conditions like narcolepsy, it’s most commonly prescribed for ADHD and has been shown to improve the development and functioning, and even nerve growth in the brain of individuals who struggle with ADHD.

-There have been several studies conducted on the effects of Adderall, taken at therapeutic and higher-than-therapeutic doses, on individuals who do not actually suffer from the illness.
+There have been several studies conducted on the effects of Adderall, taken at therapeutic and higher-than-therapeutic doses, with individuals who do not actually have the illness.
 Adderall has shown to be a cognitive enhancer, improving both working and episodic memory, adaptive response, increasing wakefulness and alertness, promoting goal-oriented behavior, focusing attention on acute tasks, and even increasing the motivation to perform tasks.